 Application Form (1,700KB)

-Once we receive your application form, we will contact you to engage your school in the Ambassador School scheme.
+Once we receive your application form, we will contact you to discuss your application and the Ambassador School scheme.
 If accepted, you will receive your Ambassador School certificate and logo to proudly display.
-Ongoing, we want you to share and celebrate your achievements with us.
+During your school year, we would want you to share and celebrate your achievements with us.

 Ambassador Schools Resources